jaapjanfrans/hybrid-app-workshop/README.md

 Run the app in the browser. notice the profilepage has no menuicon.
 Add it.
 Als change the title in the header to `My Profile'

 ### 2.2 Adding a profile picture
-_you can use the files in the root directory `excersice-2-files` to fill in the html and scss files_
+_you can use the files in the root directory `excersice-2-files` in this branch to fill in the html and scss files_

 Create a component called `ProfilePicture`.
 Wire the new `ComponentsModule` in `app.module.ts`.